 What should be sent to staff?

-How is this different from a general HVAC call plan?
+How is this different from a general HVAC call path?

-The property-management version includes resident impact, owner-thread pressure, access, prior tickets, vendor coordination, and approved update language.
+The property-management version includes resident impact, owner pressure, access, prior tickets, vendor coordination, and approved update language.

 Supporting Guides